He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 A general was the leading suspect in the biggest anti-corruption case in Mexico.
 Then he disappeared.

-After Portillo was deported back to Mexico, he worked part-time on the administrative team of his family’s well-known Norteño band, Beto y Sus Canarios.
+After Portillo was deported back to Mexico, he worked part-time on the administrative team of his family’s well-known norteño band, Beto y Sus Canarios.
 The group’s songs include “The King of Cocaine,” written from the perspective of a drug trafficker, and “My Last Contraband,” apparently about a smuggler’s final voyage.
 The lyrics, they insist, are works of fiction.

 Portillo’s father, Edilberto, the group’s founder, served time in a Texas prison for drug trafficking.
 He now lives in Huetamo, where the power of the Portillo name is to many voters more relevant than the DEA’s interest in Rogelio.